-SPOT® - The local overview (where is it raining?)
+SPOT® - The local overview (my surrounding)

 meteoblue SPOT® is a local overview of the "region".
-It offers a bird's-eye view on the weather for your place.
+It offers a bird's-eye view on the weather for your

 SPOT® diagrams show weather events in the area surrounding the selected location, like precipitation in rainNOW and rainSPOT.
 The size of the area covered by SPOT® is shown in the legend.
 SPOT® colour levels show the intensity for the different events displayed on the different SPOT® features, like precipitation, cloud cover, or others.